Other standard electrodes (calomel, AgCl)

 AgCl(s)+e^-\rightleftharpoons Ag(s)+Cl^-(sat'd)

-Just like the constant bubbling of H2 in a H+ (1 M) electrolyte of the SHE half-cell provides the electrode with a constant potential, the Ag wire, and the equilibrium between AgCl coated on the wire and the saturated AgCl internal solution, ensure that the AgCl electrode maintains a constant potential.
-Some literature quote the potential vs SHE as 0.22 V at rtp.
-This is the value when KCl is 1.0 M, whereas 0.199 V is measured when KCl is saturated.
+Just as the constant bubbling of H2 in a H+ (1 M) electrolyte of the SHE half-cell provides the electrode with a constant potential, the Ag wire and the equilibrium between AgCl coated on the wire and the saturated AgCl internal solution ensure that the AgCl electrode maintains a constant potential.
+Some literature quotes the potential vs SHE as 0.22 V at rtp.
+This value corresponds to a KCl concentration of 1.0 M, whereas 0.199 V is measured when KCl is saturated.

 The calomel electrode

-The calomel reference electrode is composed of mercury in contact with a solution of saturated Hg2Cl2 (calomel), which in turn is in contact with saturated KCl.
+The calomel reference electrode consists of mercury in contact with a saturated solution of Hg2Cl2 (calomel), which is in turn in contact with saturated KCl.
 The electrode potential of 0.244 V versus SHE at rtp is given by the following half-cell reaction:

 Hg_2Cl_2(s)+2e^-\rightleftharpoons 2Hg(l)+2Cl^-(sat'd)